A Note to the Coach Who’s Winning and Drowning at the Same Time

 Remote work doesn't mean isolated work.
 It means the relationships underneath the work have to be chosen, not left to chance.

 The default instinct in a growing company is to add layers.
 More managers.
 More oversight.
-More structure.
+More process.
 Because hierarchy feels like control, and control feels like safety.

-But hierarchy is what you build when you don’t trust people. when you do trust them, genuinely and operationally and not just on a values page, you need far less of it.
+But hierarchy is what you build when you don't trust people.
+When you do trust them — genuinely, operationally, not just on a values page — you need far less of it.

 Remote work exposes the gap between people who can manage themselves and people who need to be managed.
-There is no hiding in a remote team.
+There is no hiding.
 No looking busy at a desk.
-No performing for an audience that isn’t watching.
+No performing for an audience that isn't watching.

-Every specialist on the Creative Dash team is evaluated for this quality.
-Not just whether they can execute, but whether they can own.
+Every specialist on the Creative Dash team is evaluated for this before anything else.
+Not just whether they can execute — but whether they can own.
 Can they take responsibility for an outcome without someone hovering?
 Can they communicate proactively rather than waiting to be asked?

-And for a company whose entire promise is that the client shouldn’t have to manage the people managing their business, they’re non-negotiable.
+For a company whose entire promise is that the client shouldn't have to manage the people managing their business, this isn't a nice-to-have.

-It came from watching how a Lithuanian startup with no venture capital and no Silicon Valley address built a world-class team across 40+ countries.
-By trusting people.
-By protecting their time.
+It came from watching a Lithuanian startup with no venture capital build a world-class team across 40+ countries.
+By trusting people from the very first onboarding conversation.
+By protecting their time like it was a non-renewable resource.
 By hiring for ownership.
 By making human connection deliberate instead of accidental.

 Further reading: